-Thank you for participating in the Students' Association Elections!
+Thank you for participating in the Students' Association Fall 2013 Freshman Elections!
 Whether you are running for a position or becoming an informed voter, your involvement is important.
-Polls will be open on Monday, April 8th beginning at 10:00am, and they will close on Tuesday, April 9th at 10:00pm.
-Voting will take place on this site.
+Polls will be open on Monday, September 16th beginning at 10:00am, and they will close on Tuesday, September 17th at 10:00pm.
+Voting will take place on the CCC page.

 Elections Interest Meetings

 You must attend one interest meeting to be eligible for candidacy.

 - Sunday, September 1 from 4-5pm in the May Room - Get Involved Night (counts as an interest meeting)